 Each spring, the vice president for academic affairs/dean of faculty designates up to seven academically outstanding members of the junior class as Senior Fellows.
 Students in the junior year may become candidates by submitting a proposal for a senior year of independent study.
 The proposal usually grows out of previous academic study and is framed in consultation with two faculty advisors of the student's choice.
 Senior Fellows are exempt from taking a normal course load in the conventional curriculum, and they need not complete concentration requirements; they may take such courses as are appropriate to their fellowship projects and their educational goals.
 A written thesis is required at the close of the fellowship year, along with a public lecture to the College community.
 Evaluation is made by the advisors and an examination committee.

-The Academic Year in Spain, the Associated Colleges in China and the Junior Year in France programs are distinguished for their thorough preparation and total immersion of students in the language, history and culture of those countries.
+The Academic Year in Spain, the Associated Colleges in China and the Hamilton in France programs are distinguished for their thorough preparation and total immersion of students in the language, history and culture of those countries.

 Hamilton College Academic Year in Spain has enjoyed a long and solid association with Swarthmore and Williams, has recently signed a new affiliation with Princeton, and also benefits from students and visiting faculty members from Amherst, Bates, Bryn Mawr, Brown, Bucknell, Carleton, Claremont McKenna, Colby, Grinnell, Harvard, Scripps, Stanford, Washington & Lee and Yale.
 The program is open to sophomores, juniors and seniors who wish to pursue studies in Spanish culture, language and literature.
 Hamilton's own Centro Universitario de Estudios Hispánicos is located in the heart of the Ciudad Universitaria in Madrid, so that students may enroll in one course per semester in the fine arts, humanities, sciences and social sciences at Hamilton's Spanish affiliate, the Universidad de San Pablo.
 To be admitted, students must demonstrate a strong academic record and a solid knowledge of Spanish.
 Students may be admitted for one term, but they are encouraged to spend one full academic year in Spain.
 Each term begins with a 10-day orientation trip, including four days of classes at a beachside village.